hubertgredzinski/workout_log/README.md

 👉 I want to present my workout log application, which includes the ability to:

-✅ Add your own strength training and see it on strength history training.
+✅ Add your own strength training and see it on strength history training 💪.

-✅ Write your own cardio training and see it on cardio history training.
+✅ Write your own cardio training and see it on cardio history training 🏃.

-✅ See the weather in the city.
+✅ See the temperature in the selected city 🌡.

-👉 Have a nice day!
+👉 Have a nice day 😃!

 👉 Here I leave the video which includes action of application.